 - Any person concerned with the care, welfare or development of the child

-Most applications for parenting orders are done by a parent.
-Parents include biological parents, adoptive parents, parents of IVF children and parents of children born under a surrogacy arrangement.
+A parent makes most applications for parenting orders.
+Parents include biological parents, adoptive parents, parents of IVF children, and children born under a surrogacy arrangement.

 Applications for Parenting Orders by children are not common, mainly because children who have enough maturity and independence to seek Orders themselves would have little reason for needing Parenting Orders.

 The grandparent of a child has been specified in the legislation as being able to apply for a Parenting Order since the year 2000.
-Grandparents could previously make applications under the category ‘any other person concerned with the care, welfare or development of the child’ however, a separate category for grandparents has been inserted to remove any possible doubt.
+Grandparents could previously make applications under the category ‘any other person concerned with the child's care, welfare or development’; however, a separate category for grandparents has been inserted to remove any possible doubt.
 Applications by grandparents are common.

-Applications by any other person concerned with the care, welfare or development of the child have proven to be the most difficult category.
+Applications by any other person concerned with the child's care, welfare, or development have proven to be the most difficult category.

-The bottom line will always be that a Parenting Order will not be made, no matter who has made the application if it is not considered by the Court to be in the best interests of the child.
+The bottom line will always be that a Parenting Order will not be made, no matter who has made the application if it is not considered by the Court to be in the child's best interests.

 We are here to help

-At Fourtree Lawyers we aim to help you resolve child custody and parenting disputes quickly, cost-effectively and preferably out of court.
-This usually means that negotiation will be the first step and if that fails either private or court-appointed mediation.
-If all else fails, or if the matter is urgent then court action may be the most appropriate approach.
+At Fourtree Lawyers, we aim to help you resolve child custody and parenting disputes quickly, cost-effectively and preferably out of court.
+This usually means that negotiation will be the first step and if that fails, either private or court-appointed mediation.
+If all else fails, or if the matter is urgent, court action may be the most appropriate approach.

 Our Family Lawyers are experienced in dealing with child custody cases.
-Whether you are considering commencing child custody proceedings, or proceedings have been issued against you there is a range of issues you need to consider.
+Whether you are considering commencing child custody proceedings or proceedings have been issued against you, you need to consider a range of issues.
 Child custody ‘battles’ can be daunting.
 Our lawyers work hard to make this process as simple as possible.